 - Don’t compare your students to each other: students are necessarily going to be at different levels.
 In comparing them, you create unfair expectations for some students.

 - Create realistic expectations with students.
 Building upon the point above, make sure you don’t have students aiming for goals which are unrealistic, as this can only exacerbate worsening self-confidence.
 By encouraging students to develop their own goals, you can increase a student’s sense of responsibility, and thus help them to feel a sense of autonomy over their own learning.

 - Take a strength-based approach.
 By building upon students’ strengths, you demonstrate to them that you recognise the areas in which they excel, and thus encourage them in their overall learning.

 What are your strategies for helping students to realise their potential?

-If you loved this article, you will LOVE all of our other articles, such as: How to Develop Problem-Solving Skills in Students, Benefits of Using Technology in the Classroom and How to Study in Times of Stress.
+If you loved this article, you will LOVE all of our other articles, such as: How to What are the Benefits of Online Tutoring, Benefits of Using Technology in the Classroom and How to Study in Times of Stress.

 – LearnMate Tutoring.

 Need an In-Person or Online Tutor?
 Search for a Tutor Here Today!

 LearnMate is Australia’s leading tutoring agency offering private lessons in all primary & high school subjects including English, maths, science, humanities, foreign languages, and so much more.
 Our mission is simple: to provide professional, engaging and enthusiastic tutors to students, while also ensuring the student feels empowered and confident during their assessments!
 Ultimately, our goal is to empower students all over Australia to achieve amazing results and make their dreams come true!